List of works based on dreams: Salesforce

-Science
+Science and invention

 Descartes' new science

 It is thought that three separate dreams had by Descartes on November 10, 1619, may have led him to the basis of a new philosophy, the scientific method.
 Sociologist Lewis Samuel Feuer considers modern philosophy to have been "born during the night of Descartes' three dreams".

 In Descartes' first dream, a great wind pushed him along the street to a chapel.
 In the second dream, a sharp noise caused him to wake and briefly see sparks of fire in his room; biographer Adrien Baillet says that Descartes perceived this as "a sign of the Spirit of Truth which descended on him to possess him".
 In his third dream, he opened a book and read Ausonius's verse Quod vitae sectabor iter? ("What path shall I follow in life?"), before searching for a poem called Est & Non ("It Is and Is Not"), and browsing an incomplete dictionary.
 Realising that he was dreaming, he interpreted the poetry as philosophy and wisdom, and the dictionary as science.
 After waking, he considered Est & Non to refer to truth and falsity in the secular sciences.

 Modern sleep researchers speculate that Descartes may have experienced exploding head syndrome, a phenomenon which had not been described at the time.